elbaro/legato/README.md

 XML consists of `<tag></tag>` but it has no concept of `<a>` or `<img>`.
 (While this is [not correct](https://stackoverflow.com/questions/5558502/is-html5-valid-xml), you get the idea)

-- [] legato-richtext: a language module that provides common components for legato-liberal and legato-linear. includes title, image, text styling, link.
+- [ ] legato-richtext: a language module that provides common components for legato-liberal and legato-linear. includes title, image, text styling, link.
-- [] legato-liberal: an implementation for writing a general text *article* with basic media data (image/video).
+- [ ] legato-liberal: an implementation for writing a general text *article* with basic media data (image/video).
-- [] legato-linear: an implementation for making *presentation*.
+- [ ] legato-linear: an implementation for making *presentation*.
 It is a new way of presenting. has no concept of slides.
-- [] legato-libral-html: transpile legato-libral to html.

 ## Motivation